 7. What kinds of emotions or ideas would be best to convey to this audience?

-The last question is probably the most important, because we make key purchasing decisions using emotion, then use logic to rationalize the decision afterward.
+The last question is probably the most important because we make key purchasing decisions using emotion, then use logic to rationalize the decision afterwards.
 If you understand what drives the emotions of your target reader, you can use this in your content strategy while showing them how they can solve their problems.

 After thinking through these questions and writing down your answers in detail, it is now time to define a set of core problems that your readers need to solve using your products and services.